In this document

 The lighting and shading within the 3D scene are dynamic, depending on the solar position and solar radiation values.
 These factors vary over time and are recalculated for each time step of the simulation, ensuring that the simulation accurately reflects real-world conditions.

-For a visual representation, refer to the example image below.
+For a visual representation, refer to image below.
 This image illustrates how PV modules, objects, and terrain are integrated into the simulation environment.

 Backward raytracing